exercism/go/exercises/concept/expenses/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student about first class functions in Go.
+The goal of this exercise is to teach the student about first-class functions in Go.

 ## Learning objectives

-- How to define a higher order function
+- How to define a higher-order function
-- How to invoke a higher order function
+- How to invoke a higher-order function
 - How to pass a function as a parameter to a function
 - How to return a function